rqlite/rqlite/README.md

     curl -XGET localhost:4002/db -d 'SELECT * from foo'

 ### Performance
+rqlite replicates SQLite for fault-tolerance.
+It does not replicate it for performance.
+In fact performance is reduced somewhat due to the network round-trips.

 Depending on your machine, individual INSERT performance could be anything from 1 operation per second to more than 10 operations per second.
 However, by using transactions, throughput will increase significantly, often by 2 orders or magnitude.
 This speed-up is due to the way SQLite works.
+So for high throughput, execute as many commands as possible within a single transaction.

 ## Admin API
 An Admin API exists, which dumps some basic diagnostic and statistical information.
 Assuming rqlite is started with default settings, the endpoints are available like so: